 If you’re experiencing mood changes that are related to hormonal fluctuations, our doctors will review treatment options that may include hormone replacement therapy (HRT).

+If referred to LifeStance, a member of their Care Team will reach out to schedule your appointment in days.
 Our doctors and health coaches (RDNs) are by your side, answering your questions and to help monitor your symptoms.
 As your hormones fluctuate, your symptoms will change over time.
 Talk to your doctor about these changes and your Gennev doctor will adjust your treatment plan to match your new needs.